shakibbinhamid/OpenGL-Major-Project/readme.txt

-## OpenGL Major project for COMP3214
+OpenGL Major Project : COMP3214

-This is a major graphics coursework for a 3rd year University of Southampton module.
-The target was to build something that is inspired by an arena.
-This visualisation is about a little neighbourhood in a big city.
+This is a major graphics project in 3rd year Computer Science in University of Southampton.
+It's a visualisation of a little neighbourhood in a big city.

-### BUILD:
+BUILD:

 on OSX type 'make' at the root directory, then run ./coursework3